 About Our Insurance Agency

 Here at Bradford Turner Insurance Group, we offer insurance solutions for individuals as well as small businesses and strive to make our client’s feel important and protected.
-Some of our specialties include home insurance, auto insurance, life insurance, umbrella insurance, property manager insurance, farm insurance, contractor insurance and medical office insurance in Cumming, GA, Canton, GA and surrounding areas.
-Bradford Turner Insurance Group covers the states of Georgia, Florida, Tennessee, North Carolina, and South Carolina.
+Some of our specialties include home insurance, auto insurance, life insurance, umbrella insurance, property manager insurance, farm insurance, contractor insurance and medical office insurance in Cumming, GA, and surrounding areas.
+Bradford Turner Insurance Group covers the states of Georgia, Florida, Tennessee, North Carolina, South Carolina, Alabama, and Texas.

 Most fires are devastating.
 Besides the emotional impact, the physical damage to your home can be significant.
 If you lost your home to fire, do you have adequate insurance to replace your home and its contents?
 Remember, inflation rates on building materials and construction costs rarely track with real estate values.
 As a result, rebuilding a home can often cost significantly more than expected.

 Make sure your homeowners policy contains replacement cost coverage with no cap.
 This protects you if the cost to reconstruct your home is higher than your current limit of coverage.
 And, be sure that your insurance includes rebuilding your home to code.
 Very often, local ordinances and building codes change over time, which may require additional costs.